The Idaho Teaching and Certification Resource

 How to Become a Teacher in Idaho

 As with all US states, Idaho teachers are required to hold a bachelor’s degree.
 In order to be eligible to teach in Idaho, applicants must also complete a teacher preparation program that is accredited by both the regional accrediting agency for its state and the Council for the Accreditation of Educator Preparation (CAEP).

-New teachers who have completed a bachelor’s degree and an educator preparation program at an accredited school will be eligible for the Initial Certificate, which is a renewable certificate valid for five years.
-Candidates who have completed a bachelor’s degree but did not complete a teacher preparation program may be eligible for alternative teacher certification in Idaho.
+New teachers who have completed a bachelor’s degree and an educator preparation program at an appropriately accredited school will be eligible for the Initial Certificate, which is a renewable certificate valid for five years.
+Candidates who have completed a bachelor’s degree but did not complete an approved teacher preparation program may be eligible for alternative teacher certification in Idaho.